arielskeren/Auraesthetics/TESTING_CHECKLIST.md

 ### Phase 7: Admin Reschedule Functionality

-- [ ] **Admin Reschedule**: Admin reschedule from booking details modal should update booking in Hapio, Neon, and Outlook
 - [ ] **Hapio Update**: Check Hapio - booking should have new start/end times
 - [ ] **Database Update**: Check `bookings` table - `booking_date` should be updated, `metadata.rescheduled_at` should be set
 - [ ] **Outlook Update**: Check Outlook calendar - event should be updated with new time